alexxcons/alexxcons.github.io/_posts/2020-06-08-thunar-GtkAction-and-a-big-mess.md

 From time to time I found myself right-clicking on a location-button, just to find out that there still is no custom action.
 At some point of maximal annoyance I decided to fix that problem ... not sure if I would have done so when I knew how long that road would be.

 Looking at thunar-location-buttons.c revealed a lot of duplicated code.
-The thunar-standard-view and thunar-window both use the deprecated GtkActionEntry to define menu item labels and related actions.
+The thunar-standard-view and thunar-window both used the deprecated GtkActionEntry to define menu item labels and related actions.
 The location buttons just mirrored parts of that code.
+On top some other actions were defined in thunar-launcher or had their own classes, inheriting GtkAction.

 So yay, lets just copy+paste the missing stuff to the location buttons?
 Nah, that would be too easy.
 As a developer who values [DRY](https://de.wikipedia.org/wiki/Don%E2%80%99t_repeat_yourself), it would hurt my belief in clean code to produce more mess.

-I started to do some coding .. first I created a new widget "thunar-menu" which internally is a "gtk-menu", and moved menu-item creation and the related actions for copy/cut/paste/delete/move_to_trash to there to have them at some central place.
+I started to do some coding .. first I created a new widget "thunar-menu" which internally is a "gtk-menu", and moved menu-item creation and the related actions for copy/cut/paste/delete/move_to_trash to there to have them at some central place, to be reused by different menus.
+I as well moved the action from thunar-launcher to thunar-menu (I guess the original intention of the launcher was, to actually launch thing, not to manage menu-items) And I replaced separate Actioning classes in favour of methods inside thunar-menu.

-Meanwhile the location-button menu and the context menu, which I both used for testing, started to look good to me (where "good" means: just like before)
+Meanwhile the location-button-menu and the context-menu, which I used for testing, were populated with some items again.

 The old code made massive use of the deprecated GtkAction and GtkActionEntry classes together with GtkUiManager.
 I did not want to add more G_GNUC_BEGIN_IGNORE_DEPRECATIONS, to silence warnings.
 So I decided to replace the deprecated calls.
 Looking into the gtk3 documentation revealed that there is "GAction" and "GActionEntry" which provides some service around accelerator activation, and there is GtkMenu/GMenu for which at that time I had no clear idea why there are two of them.